What Is an ETF?

 Prospectus

-Every ETF has a prospectus, or a comprehensive document that outlines the fund’s strategy, performance, fees, risks, the fund’s owner, and other important information.
-It’s not exactly a thrilling read, but worthwhile for investors doing their due diligence.
+Every ETF has a prospectus, or a comprehensive document that outlines the fund’s strategy, performance, fees, risks, the fund’s owner and other important information.
+It’s not exactly a thrilling read, but it’s worthwhile for investors doing their due diligence.
 Make sure you read the prospectus carefully before deciding to purchase any investment.

 Net expense ratio